Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Against the spread, Buffalo is 6-3-0 this season.

-- The Bills are 4-1 ATS when favored by 7 points or more this season.
+- This season, the Bills have an ATS record of 4-1 in their five games as a favorite of 7 points or more.

-- Buffalo's games this year have gone over the total in four out of nine opportunities (44.4%).
+- Buffalo's games this year have eclipsed the over/under four times in nine opportunities (44.4%).

-- Buffalo is 6-1 against the spread and 6-1 overall in games when it scores more than 23.0 points.
+- Buffalo is 6-1 against the spread and 6-1 overall this season when the team puts up more than 23.0 points.

-- Buffalo is 4-2 against the spread and 4-2 overall when the team picks up over 363.6 yards.
+- In games that Buffalo piles up over 363.6 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Bills have turned the ball over 10 times this season, 11 fewer than the Colts have forced (21).
+- The Bills have 10 giveaways this season, while the Colts have 21 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Colts.